ds763/PRoGeM/README.md

 #### 2) Before you begin

-**2.1.** Download the "" folder containing the necessary files to run ProGeM.
-Unzip this folder and place ALL files locally into a directory of your choosing.
-This folder should contain the following files:
+**2.1.** Download the necessary files to run ProGeM and place them ALL locally into a directory of your choosing.
+Your directry should contain the following files:

 - **"ProGeM_settings.R"** (a series of ProGeM settings that require user input)
 - **"ProGeM_functions.R"** (a series of required functions)